+Patrick Springer first joined the reporting staff of The Forum in 1985.
+He can be reached by calling 701-241-5522.
 Have a comment to share about a story?
 Letters to the editor should include author’s name, address and phone number.
 Generally, letters should be no longer than 250 words.
 All letters are subject to editing.
 Send to firstname.lastname@example.org

 - Member for

 - 5 years 5 months